Discovering Invariant Neighborhood Patterns for Heterophilic Graphs: Introduction

-To further verify if the \emph{neighborhood pattern distribution shifts} between training and testing can impair the performance of GNNs on heterophilic graphs, we conduct an empirical investigation.
-Figure \ref{fig: neighborhood distribution} (a) shows the neighborhood distribution of the Chameleon dataset, The horizontal axis in Figure \ref{fig: neighborhood distribution} (a) and (b) at 0.2 $\sim$ 1.0 represents the nodes where 20\% $\sim$ 100\% of neighboring nodes are in the same class.
-Heterophilic nodes are nodes in a graph whose neighboring nodes are primarily of different classes.
-As shown in Figure \ref{fig: neighborhood distribution} (a), most nodes are in heterophilic patterns rather than homophilous patterns, which leads to diverse neighborhood distribution.
-Results in Figure \ref{fig: neighborhood distribution} (b) show that the performance of {GCN} on nodes with different patterns varies considerably across the graph.
-Moreover, the test distribution remains unknown during the training of GNNs, heightening uncertainty regarding generalization capabilities.
+To further verify if the \emph{neighborhood pattern distribution shifts} between training and testing can impair the performance of GNNs on non-homophilous graphs, we conduct an empirical investigation.
+Figure \ref{fig: neighborhood distribution} (a) shows the neighborhood distribution of Penn94 dataset, {where pattern 0 is the heterophilic node (0\% neighborhood nodes are in the same class)} and pattern 1 is the homophilous node (100\% neighborhood nodes are in the same class), others patterns are non-homophilous nodes.
+Most nodes are in mixing patterns rather than homophilous or heterophilic patterns, which leads to diverse neighborhood distribution.
+Results on Figure \ref{fig: neighborhood distribution} (b) show that the performance of {GCN} on nodes with different patterns varies considerably across the graph.
+Moreover, the test distribution remains unknown during the training of GNN, heightening uncertainty regarding generalization capabilities.

-To address such an \emph{unknown neighborhood distribution shift} problem, we are faced with two main challenges.
+To address such \emph{unknown neighborhood distribution shifts} problem, we are faced with two main challenges.
 The first challenge is how to alleviate the neighborhood pattern distribution shifts problem.
-The neighborhood distributions typically have diverse patterns, where nodes connect with other nodes on heterophilic graphs due to the intricate interaction of various latent factors, giving rise to a variety of neighborhood pattern distributions.
+The neighborhood distributions typically have diverse patterns, where nodes connect with other nodes on non-homophilous graphs due to the intricate interaction of various latent factors, giving rise to a variety of neighborhood pattern distributions.
 The second challenge is how to alleviate the distribution shifts in unknown test environments.
-Figure \ref{fig: neighborhood distribution} (a) illustrates the difference in neighborhood distributions between training nodes and testing nodes.
-Such a shift in neighborhood distribution negatively impacts the performance of GNNs, as demonstrated in Figure \ref{fig: neighborhood distribution} (b).
-Figure \ref{fig: neighborhood distribution} (c) shows the label distributions, which are not balanced and uniformly distributed in training or testing.
-Figure \ref{fig: neighborhood distribution} (d) shows that GCN has poor generalization in multiple environments with different label distributions.
-The unknown distribution shifts would render GNNs over-optimized on the labeled training samples, which leads to a poor generalization of GNNs.
-Previous works \cite{chen2022ba,wu2022handling, li2022ood, li2022disentangled, feng2019graph} ignore the bias problem on heterophilic graphs.
+Figure \ref{fig: neighborhood distribution} (c) shows the label distribution shifts also existing in Penn94, and leads to poor performance of GNN in Figure \ref{fig: neighborhood distribution} (d).
+Previous works \cite{chen2022ba,wu2022handling,zhao2021graphsmote,zhou2019graph,tang2020investigating} ignore these unknown biases, especially neighborhood distribution shifts on non-homophilous graphs.